 4. To promote a lifetime ethic of service among youth.

 In an effort to accomplish these goals, YVC of St. Joseph offers service opportunities both during the school-year and during the summer months.
 Weekly afterschool projects and a minimum of two weekend projects per month are scheduled throughout the months that school is in session.
-These projects are listed on the YVC St. Joseph Facebook page, and are e-mailed to registered youth, parents, and school staff.
+These projects are listed on the YVC St. Joseph web page (www.yvcstjoseph.org), and are e-mailed to registered youth, parents, and school staff.

 YVC Summer Program (formerly called YAC Attack!) offers 6-8 week-long service project opportunities to young people ages 11-18 over the months of June and July.
-These projects are diverse in nature and are complimented by leadership and enrichment activities led by Youth Alliance staff and/or YVC AmeriCorps Members.
+These projects are diverse in nature and are complimented by leadership and enrichment activities led by Youth Alliance staff.
 Program enrollment is limited.
 Participants are required to complete an application as well as participate in an orientation prior to assignment.

 Volunteer hours are recorded and tracked for each activity.
 This is an excellent way to complete mandatory hours of service for school graduation requirements, scouts, etc. Eligible candidates will be nominated to receive a Presidential Volunteer Service Award.

-Youth Advisory Board (YAB) is a body of youth volunteers who have been nominated by staff because of their level of participation and their display of leadership skills.
+Youth Advisory Board (YAB) is a body of youth volunteers who have applied for, and been selected to serve in a leadership role due to their level of participation and their display of leadership skills.
 Participation in the YAB gives youth volunteers a voice by providing an ongoing forum to exchange ideas, express concerns, and share resources.
 Board members commit to a term of one year.
 They contribute a unique and crucial perspective to support YVC in multiple areas, including:

 • Current project feedback and new project ideas